openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The construction is a one-step key derivation function compliant to {{SP800-56C}} Section 4, based on KMAC256 {{SP800-185}}.
 It is given by the following algorithm, which computes the key encryption key `KEK` that is used to wrap, i.e., encrypt, the session key.

-    //   multiKeyCombine(eccKeyShare, eccCipherText,
+    //   multiKeyCombine(ecdhKeyShare, ecdhCipherText,
     //                   mlkemKeyShare, mlkemCipherText,
     //                   fixedInfo, oBits)
     //
     //   Input:
-    //   eccKeyShare     - the ECC key share encoded as an octet string
+    //   ecdhKeyShare     - the ECDH key share encoded as an octet string
-    //   eccCipherText   - the ECC ciphertext encoded as an octet string
+    //   ecdhCipherText   - the ECDH ciphertext encoded as an octet string
     //   mlkemKeyShare   - the ML-KEM key share encoded as an octet string
     //   mlkemCipherText - the ML-KEM ciphertext encoded as an octet string
     //   fixedInfo       - the fixed information octet string